ihsanalsharif100/FarNet/README.md

 user32
 gdiplus
 ```
-}
-or this in the other linker settings{
+or this in the other linker settings
 ```OtherLinkerSettings
 -lgdi32
 -lmswsock